External Ids for C9orf72 Gene

 GeneCards Summary for C9orf72 Gene

 C9orf72 (Chromosome 9 Open Reading Frame 72) is a Protein Coding gene.
-Diseases associated with C9orf72 include huntington disease-like syndrome due to c9orf72 expansions and frontotemporal dementia and/or amyotrophic lateral sclerosis 1.
+Diseases associated with C9orf72 include frontotemporal dementia and/or amyotrophic lateral sclerosis 1 and ftdals1.
 GO annotations related to this gene include Rab GTPase binding.

 UniProtKB/Swiss-Prot for C9orf72 Gene